What Happens Next

 Without ongoing management, agent performance starts to silently degrade.
 API changes, model updates, and workflow drift compound week over week.

-The Deployment Cliff Explained
+The Setup Cliff Explained

 Token usage creeps up as prompts bloat, retry loops multiply, and model versions change.
 Most businesses never audit this until the bill is alarming.